-If your name appears on the Register of Electors and you are eligible to vote in an election, you will receive a poll card before the election is held.
+If your name appears on the register of electors then you’re eligible to vote in an election.
+You’ll receive a poll card before the election is held, telling you:

 Your poll card is only for information and you can vote without it.
 However, it will help the staff at the polling station to check your details before you are given a ballot paper.

 The UK Government has introduced a requirement for voters to show photo ID when voting at a polling station at some elections.
 This new requirement will apply for the first time in England at the local elections on Thursday 4 May 2023.